Gaggia Classic Pro Review. Still The Best in 2022?

 One of the things the classic is known for is not rusting.

-Other machines such as the La Pavoni Europiccola, and the Rancilio Silvia, are known from suffering from rust issues over time, and this is one pro that the classic has over a number of other similarly priced machines, it simply doesn’t rust.
+Other machines such as the La Pavoni Europiccola, and the Rancilio Silvia, are known from suffering from rust issues over time, and this is one pro that the classic has over a number of other similarly priced machines, it basically doesn’t rust.

 Galvanized steel does have a protective coating against rust, it’s dipped in zinc and that coating will protect it from the elements which allow rust to develop.